-In our continued efforts to support authors and help provide our services to as many as we can, Lulu sponsored and attended the conference again this year.
-Our contingent of Lulu team members had a great time working the booth at the exhibition and talking with all of the authors in attendance.
+In our efforts to support authors, Lulu sponsored and attended the conference again this year.
+Our contingent of Lulu team members had a great time working the booth at the exhibition and talking with all of the authors.
 We also had the opportunity to attend the sessions and panel discussions, and even participated in one of the panels!

-Events like the Writer’s Digest Conference (our favorite, BTW) are a great way for authors and publishers to connect and learn more about the ever-changing world of publishing.
-It is also a terrific place for self-publishing and print facilitators like Lulu to inform authors of the tools available to them.
-Likewise, we’re able to get feedback from authors about what is working, what is not working, and what they feel they need to be successful in the future.
+Events like the Writer’s Digest Conference are a great way for authors and publishers to connect and learn about the publishing world.
+It is also a terrific place for self-publishing and print facilitators like Lulu to meet authors.
+And we got feedback from authors about what is working, what is not working, and what they feel they need to be successful.

 This year’s Conference focused on exploring publishing options, book marketing, writing techniques, and genre studies.
 Because of our position as a self-publishing platform, having a Marketing team that loves to talk shop, and being a strong advocate for author’s controlling their content, Lulu happily can speak to authors on all of these subjects!

 As you might imagine, there was a lot going on at this event, from lectures and panel discussions to the exhibition of publishers and author related service providers networking.
 One very cool feature of this year’s Conference is the Pitch Slam event.
 Authors have the opportunity to pitch their work with selected agents – authors signed up based on the agent’s preferred genre – in one-on-one pitch sessions.
 Think of it like speed dating for authors and agents.

 Best in Class